Ending your Tenancy (giving Notice to Quit)

 There may be many different reasons why you want or need to end your tenancy.
 However, you must tell us as soon as possible if you wish to leave your home.
 You will find details of the amount of notice that you must give us before you move out of your home in your tenancy agreement.
 This is usually 28 days.

-You can notify us by calling the Customer Service Centre on 0800 169 5454, giving notice in writing or by visiting our offices at Community House, Stourport Road, Kidderminster DY11 7QE.
+You can notify us by calling the Customer Service Centre on 0800 169 5454, giving notice in writing by letter or email, or by visiting our offices at 3 Foley Grove, Foley Business Park, Kidderminster, DY11 7PT.

 After you have told us you are leaving, our Voids Inspector will visit you in your home to carry out a property inspection.
 They will